PlayStation 3 accessories: Tony Hawk Shred Board

 A wireless skating board for Tony Hawk: Shred (and Ride) games.
 Replaces the previous Tony Hawk Ride Board, also by Activision.
-(Ride board is not forward compatible with Shred game.)
+(The Ride board is not forward compatible with Shred.)

 USB controllers

 Most commercial USB controllers are compatible with the PlayStation 3 as it supports standard USB human interface devices.
 This includes gamepads, joysticks and steering wheel controllers.
 A limitation of this is that not all such controllers provide the same range of inputs as a Sixaxis/DualShock 3 controller (fewer buttons or joysticks for example), so may not be practical in all games.
 When any such controller is used with games which require sixaxis functionality or the use of the analog buttons usability is also limited.
 Many PlayStation 2 games which were programmed to use the analog functionality of the PlayStation 2 controllers buttons will not accept non-analog input therefore Sixaxis or DualShock 3 controllers must be used (though this could potentially be solved with future firmware updates).

 Non-standard USB controllers such as Xbox 360 wired controllers are not compatible with the PlayStation 3.
 These often also require specific drivers for use on PCs (Windows XP and up).